daviyahiro/cardiac-embryological-models/README.md

 # Creation of cardiac embryological models for 3D printing to teach anatomy and embryology

-Here it's presented the creation of cardiac embryological models for 3D printing to teach anatomy and embryology.
-The intention is to facilitate learning by presenting the .stl files for visualization or printing the heart models.
+Here, I present the development of cardiac embryological models designed for 3D printing to enhance the teaching of anatomy and embryology.
+The objective is to facilitate learning by providing .stl files for visualizing and printing heart models.

-I hope you find this helpful for teaching and learning the cardiac formation.
+I believe that you will find this resource valuable for both teaching and learning about cardiac development.
+Thank you for your attention and interest in our cardiac embryological models.
+If you have any questions or require further information, please feel free to reach out.